Sarah Williams (Labyrinth): Reception

 Sarah has garnered a more positive reception in decades since Labyrinths release.
 Heather Roche of the Times Colonist wrote that the character's "perseverance in solving the labyrinth is inspiring, and sends a great message to any viewers."
 Several commentators have considered Sarah to be an identifiable protagonist to teenagers because of her strong emotions and familial woes, as well as being relatable to children who spend a lot of time in their imaginations.
 Zaki Hasan of Fandor wrote favourably of Sarah as "an intelligent young woman, neither portrayed in stereotypical terms nor baselessly sexualized," who "never loses her agency, even as sinister forces conspire to keep her from her goal."
 Describing the character as a "hormonal hurricane ... bratty and forthright but impossibly likeable", Josh Winning of Total Film wrote, "In-between her numerous rants of "It's not fair!", Sarah's brash sensibilities mean she's at least clever enough not to act intimidated by the Goblin King even if her insides are shuddering ...
 Not only that, but she defeats her foe by using her brains, and doesn't rely on Prince Charming to come to her rescue."
 In a 2012 retrospective of Labyrinth, Vulture's Rebecca Milzoff found it "refreshing ... how Labyrinth offer[s] up a different kind of heroine than the Disney princess movies", as Sarah's goal is not to fall in love or find a husband.
 Contrasting Labyrinth to contemporary 1980s films about teenagers, Sarah Monette of Uncanny Magazine found Sarah's character offers teenage girls the "vanishingly rare" message that "it's okay not to want the sexualized, exaggeratedly feminine version of adulthood represented by [Sarah's] ridiculous white dress" and that having a boyfriend "is not a victory condition" nor essential to growing up.

 Jennifer Connelly's performance as Sarah initially polarized critics and received strong criticism from some reviewers.
 Los Angeles Daily News critic Kirk Honeycutt referred to Connelly as "a bland and minimally talented young actress", while Gene Siskel of the Chicago Tribune dismissed her as "forgettable".
 Noting the importance of the role, Nina Darnton of The New York Times found Connelly's portrayal of Sarah "disappointing", saying, "She looks right, but she lacks conviction".
 Writing for The Miami News, Jon Marlowe opined that Connelly "is simply the wrong person" for the role and believed that her acting was too much "based on Ms. Goody Two Shoes".
-Some reviewers felt Connelly's performance lacked depth due to the script and direction of her character, describing Sarah's lines as "horrible, hackneyed" and "sappy".
+Some reviewers felt Connelly's performance lacked depth due to the script and direction of her character, describing Sarah's lines as "horribly hackneyed" and "sappy".